Where is David Unsworth now?

 David Unsworth, a consistent, gutsy performer, spent most of his senior career at Everton, before finally retiring from the game in 2009 whilst at Huddersfield Town.

-Upon retiring David Unsworth joined Preston North End as a development coach.
+Upon retiring, Unsworth went into football coaching and joined Preston North End as a development coach.

 He was then promoted to first team coach following the departure of Alan Irvine, and appointed caretaker manager on 30 December 2010 following the departure of Darren Ferguson.